Category Archives: Former Monarchies

 Vittorio Emanuele I, King of Sardinia; Credit – Wikipedia

-Vittorio Emanuele I reigned as King of Sardinia from the abdication of his elder brother Carlo Emanuele IV, King of Sardinia in 1802 until his own abdication in 1821 in favor of his younger brother Carlo Felice, King of Sardinia.
+Vittorio Emanuele I reigned as King of Sardinia from the abdication of his elder brother Carlo Emanuele IV, King of Sardinia in 1802 until he abdicated in 1821 in favor of his younger brother Carlo Felice, King of Sardinia.
 He was also the Jacobite pretender to the thrones of England and Scotland from 1819 – 1824 (see below).
 Born on July 24, 1759, at Royal Palace in Turin, Duchy of Savoy, now in Italy, Vittorio Emanuele was the third but the second surviving of the six sons and the seventh of the twelve children of Vittorio Amedeo III, King of Sardinia and Maria Antonia Ferdinanda of Spain.
 His paternal grandparents were Carlo Emanuele III, King of Sardinia and his second wife Polyxena of Hesse-Rheinfels-Rotenburg.
 Felipe V, King of Spain, who was born Philippe of France, Duke of Anjou, the grandson of King Louis XIV of France, and his second wife Elisabeth Farnese of Parma were his maternal grandparents.

 Vittorio Emanuele had eleven siblings including two brothers who were also Kings of Sardinia.
 Two of his sisters were married to younger brothers of King Louis XVI of France and later were also Kings of France.